-We provide a wide range of high quality learning experiences to allow children to develop academically, socially, emotionally and spiritually.
 We view learning very much as a partnership between school staff, pupils and their parents.
-We encourage parents to actively engage in the learning process through supporting homework, attending parent workshops, family learning and other enrichment activities.
+We encourage parents to actively engage in the learning process through supporting homework, attending parent showcase events, and other enrichment activities.

 Key stage 4